peter88213/novelyst/docs/template/index.md

 ## Features

-- The entire project is displayed in a tree, with branches for the narrative, characters, locations, and items.
+- The entire project is displayed in a tree, with branches for the narrative, research, planning, characters, locations, and items.
+- Tree elements can be added, moved, and deleted.
+- There are three levels: part, chapter, and scene.
 - The right sidebar displays the essential properties of the selected element for editing.
-- Chapters marked as "Start of a new section" in yWriter are treated as parts on a higher level.
-Normal chapters that follow such a chapter are shown as subtree of the part.
-In this way, parts can be moved or deleted along with their chapters.
-The chapter level can be changed in several ways via context menu.
-- The type of chapters and scenes, as well as the editing status of the scenes are color coded and can be changed via context menu.
-- All "Notes type" parts are placed in the "Research" branch.
-- All "To do type" parts are placed in the "Planning" branch.
-- Tree elements can be added, moved, and deleted.
-- Within chapters, scenes of the same type and with the same viewpoint can be joined.
-- "Notes" and "To do" type chapters can be exported to a separate ODT document.
 - A text viewer window can be toggled on and off.
 - There is a wide range of ODF-type file export for *OpenOffice* and *LibreOffice*.
 - Several reports can be presented in list form.